Nebi Akasha Mosque

-The Nebi Akasha Mosque (مسجد عُكَّاشة), also Okasha mosque or Ukasha mosque, is a historic mosque and maqam located in Jerusalem.
+The Nebi Akasha Mosque (مسجد عُكَّاشة), also known as the Okasha mosque or the Ukasha mosque, is a mosque and maqam on Straus Street, north of the Old City, in western Jerusalem, Israel.

-Location

-The Nebi Akasha Mosque is located on Straus Street in western Jerusalem, north of the Old City.

 History

 The tomb of Ukasha ibn al-Mihsan, a companion of the Islamic prophet Muhammad who settled in Jerusalem following the siege of Jerusalem in 637/38, was built in the 12th century CE.
 According to Islamic tradition, Saladin's soldiers were buried at the site; it became known as the “Tomb of the Martyrs”.
-Additions were made to the tomb by the Mamluks in the 13th-century.
+Additions were made to the tomb by the Mamluks in the 13th century.
 There is also a tradition that Moses, Jesus and Muhammad were buried here, leading the British High Commissioner John Chancellor to name the nearby street Street of the Prophets.

 Over a 70-year period in the 1800s, the hill on which the tomb stands was used as a meeting place by students of the Vilna Gaon.
 These Jews rented the hill from its Arab owners and gathered for study and Friday-night prayers in a tent, joined by local Ashkenazi and Sephardi kabbalists.
 In the late 19th century, an almost entirely Jewish neighborhood called Ukasha in the Ottoman census lists developed around the tomb with the Jewish housing estates of Sha'arey Moshe or the Wittenberg Houses (called the Waytenberk neighborhood in the Ottoman census) founded in 1885, Even Yehoshua founded in 1891, and Kolel Varsha (called the Rabi Daud neighborhood in the Ottoman census) founded in 1897.

 A mosque was built beside the tomb in the 19th century.